+Means the Registrar of CSPs appointed under section 5(2)(a) of the CSP Act 2024, and includes any Deputy Registrar or Assistant Registrar.

+Relevant Country or Territory

+Means a foreign country or territory that is subject to a call made by the FATF (through a public statement, notice or directive published on its official website) for countermeasures or enhanced CDD measures.

+Relevant Offence

-(d) an individual who is an immediate family member of an individual referred to in paragraph (a), (b) or (c); and (e) an individual who is a close associate of an individual referred to in paragraph (a), (b) or (c).
-Public Accountant Has the meaning given by section 2(1) of the Accountants Act 2004.
-Registrar Means the Registrar of CSPs appointed under section 5(2)(a) of the CSP Act 2024, and includes any Deputy Registrar or Assistant Registrar.
-Relevant Country or Territory Means a foreign country or territory that is subject to a call made by the FATF (through a public statement, notice or directive published on its official website) for countermeasures or enhanced CDD measures.
-Relevant Offence Means an offence under - (a) section 25 of the CSP Act 2024; (b) sections 50 to 57 of the Corruption, Drug Trafficking and Other Serious Crimes (Confiscation of Benefits) Act 1992; (c) the Terrorism (Suppression of Financing) Act 2002; (d) any regulations made under the United Nations Act 2001; (e) any provision of any other written law relating to - (i) the prevention of money laundering; (ii) the prevention proliferation financing; or (iii) the prevention of terrorism financing; (f) the law of any foreign country or territory relating to - (i) the prevention of money laundering; (ii) the prevention of proliferation financing; or (iii) the prevention of terrorism financing; or
+Means an offence under -

+- (a) section 25 of the CSP Act 2024; - (b) sections 50 to 57 of the Corruption, Drug Trafficking and Other Serious Crimes (Confiscation of Benefits) Act 1992; - (c) the Terrorism (Suppression of Financing) Act 2002; - (d) any regulations made under the United Nations Act 2001; - (e) any provision of any other written law relating to - - (i) the prevention of money laundering; - (ii) the prevention proliferation financing; or - (iii) the prevention of terrorism financing; - (f) the law of any foreign country or territory relating to - (i) the prevention of money laundering; - (ii) the prevention of proliferation financing; or - (iii) the prevention of terrorism financing; or

 (g) section 157 of the Companies Act 1967.

-- Revoked Regulations Means the Accounting and Corporate Regulatory Authority (Filing Agents and Qualified Individuals) Regulations 2015. - Simplified CDD Means the measures referred to in regulation 25 of the Measures CSPs Regulations 2025. - Singapore Financial InstitutionMeans a financial institution as defined in section 2 of the Financial Services and Markets Act 2022. - Singapore Government Means a ministry or department of the Government, an Entity organ of State or a statutory board. - Statutory Board Means a body corporate or unincorporate established by or under any public Act to perform or discharge a public function. - Subsidiary or SubsidiariesIn relation to a registered CSP, has the meaning given by section 5(1) of the Companies Act 1967.
+Revoked Regulations Means the Accounting and Corporate Regulatory Authority (Filing Agents and Qualified Individuals) Regulations 2015.
+Simplified CDD Measures • Means a financial institution as defined in section 2 of the Financial Services and Markets Act 2022. .
+Means a ministry or department of the Government, an organ of State or a statutory board.
+Statutory Board Means a body corporate or unincorporate established by or under any public Act to perform or discharge a public function.
+In relation to a registered CSP, has the meaning given by section 5(1) of the Companies Act 1967.